 Primary School Extensions/Remodelling To provide sufficient pupil places associated with inward migration including new housing per LDP1/2.
 Crookfur Primary School Extension Busby Primary School Extension & Remodel Eaglesham Primary School Extension & Remodel Synthetic pitch and athletics track at Mearns Castle High School To provide adequate number of suitable PE spaces to meet pupils' curricular needs.
-New synthetic pitch and athletics track at Mearns Castle High School East Renfrewshire is a thriving, attractive and sustainable place for businesses and residents New railway station - Barrhead South To serve new housing and leisure developments in the Barrhead area rail transport links will be improved via a City Deal initiative.
+New synthetic pitch and athletics track at Mearns Castle High School Extension of free school meal provision to all children in the primary sector To increase catering resources and space and dining areas to accommodate FME to all pupils.
+Investment in catering resources, increase in area of food prep areas and storage space, extension to dining area and creation of outdoor MUGA.
+East Renfrewshire is a thriving, attractive and sustainable place for businesses and residents New railway station - Barrhead South To serve new housing and leisure developments in the Barrhead area rail transport links will be improved via a City Deal initiative.
 New railway halt to be delivered for Barrhead South.
 Newton Mearns to Barrhead New Road Connection As part of the City Deal economic growth proposals road links between the east and west of the authority will be improved.
-New link road from Newton Mearns to Barrhead will be provided.
+The Aurs Road Project will provide an improved link between Barrhead and Newton Mearns, allowing a public transport route and active travel corridor.

 Country Park Visitor Centre and Infrastructure As part of the City Deal initiative a new visitor centre is planned together with improved access to the country park.
 New visitor centre, board walk, parking etc to be built for Dams to Darnley country park.
 Roads Increased capital investment is planned to ensure that roads are maintained in a safe condition.
 Improved roads condition.
 Council Owned Public Buildings Increased capital investment will be required to ensure that the Council can meet the net zero carbon in Public Buildings by 2040 Existing buildings will require to be adapted at a cost to the Council to ensure they are energy efficient in all areas going forward to meet statutory targets.
 Additionally, any new build properties will require a different approach, likely at a higher cost, to ensure they are sustainable in the first instance and continue to be throughout their lifespan.
-Council House New Build Programme The Council will deliver up to 240 new homes for rent as part of the commitment to increase affordable housing supply set out in the Local Housing Strategy (and SHIP) and in line with national priorities for investment.
-A commitment to 240 new homes for rent from East Renfrewshire Council.
-Ph 1 sites (Barrhead) - Blackbyres Rd, Robertson St & Fenwick Rd (complete 2019/20); Balgraystone Rd (commencing September 2020).
+Council House New Build Programme The Council will deliver up to 370 new homes for rent as part of the commitment to increase affordable housing supply set out in the Local Housing Strategy (and SHIP) and in line with national priorities for investment.
+A commitment to 370 new homes for rent from East Renfrewshire Council.
+Ph 1 sites (Barrhead) - Blackbyres Rd, Robertson St & Fenwick Rd (complete 2019/20); Balgraystone Rd (expected March 2022).
 Total of 92 units.
-Ph 2 sites - remainder of units identified for Council Build Programme to be delivered at Maidenhill, Newton Mearns.
-39 units started on site in July 2020 with a further 30 starting later this year.
-A further 130 units being looked at for this site.
-The Council will continue to identify additional sites for development to add to the rolling SHIP programme.
-East Renfrewshire residents are safe and live in supportive communities CCTV Infrastructure Refresh Ageing infrastructure to be replaced.
-Modern, more reliable CCTV coverage of public areas.
+The council also purchased 14 units from the open market in 2019/20.
+The remaining units shall be delivered over three main sites, Maidenhill A6(39 units);